isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   For this example, the data has been split on several lines, but Kea does not support this in the configuration file.
+   In the example above, the data has been wrapped into several lines for clarity, but Kea does not support it in the configuration file.

-This example illustrates configuring a custom long option in a reservation.
-The server, when sending a response, will split this option into several options with the same code (11 options with option code 240).
+This example illustrates configuring a custom long option (exceeding 255 octets) in a reservation.
+When sending a response, the server will split this option into two options, each with the code 240.

 .. note::